themuz/vmrLite/README.md

 Use with requireLite to dynamically load js and (partial) html.

+### Documented with jsdoc :-

+Its documented, See .md OR on-line here [jsdoc vmrLite!](http://themuz.github.io/jsdoc/module-vmrLite.html).

+### Samples :-

+And samples basic and the standard "todo" app are here. [themuz GitHub io](http://themuz.github.io/).

 ### Features :-

 - lightweight (i.e. very small ~300 lines of code, excl comments/white-space)